-Horary astrology: a tool for evaluating the realisation of an idea in the context of the natural world
+Horary Astrology: a tool for evaluating the realisation of an idea in the context of the natural world

 Published in: Astrological Observer no. 6, March 1987

 We experience the conventional nature of the mind as knowledge, that is, awareness of perception objects.
-Therefore, we can say that the idea is the vision of the possibilities of the personality that senses things.
-Though the mind is devoid of substance, it is nevertheless influenced by the objects and experiences it comes into contact with.
+Therefore, we can say that the idea is the vision of the personality’s possibilities that perceive things.
+Although the mind is devoid of substance, it is nonetheless affected by the objects and experiences it comes into contact with.
 The expanding spiral is nothing more than a mirror image of the contracting spiral: like the mind, it reflects the universe through human eyes.

 The trend of this hourly methodology is, in the first place, the preference given to an optional configuration of the question; in fact, it is presented in the generalised form: “What will be the result of…?”.
 It is not a question of prophetically determining the result of an action; what we emphasise is a generalised look at the action’s future direction if the act itself is taken.
 So the horary horoscope is valid when we transfer the emphasis from the ideal plane to that of potential.
 It is a momentary exit from the existential situation’s deadlock to evaluate one’s adherence to the event, re-entering it – or choosing to re-enter it – if there is a general agreement between the individual’s potential destiny and the event itself.

-- Lilly, William – Christian Astrology – London 1927
+- William – Christian Astrology – London 1927